waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Fisher NPC Interaction Failure:**
   - **Conclusion:** Moving NPCs can disrupt interactions.
 Stunning them first is a reliable solution.

+### Violet City
+- **Violet Mart Investigation:**
+  - **Hypothesis:** Talking to the Cooltrainer M at (5, 2) would open the path to the Clerk.
+  - **Test:** Spoke to the Cooltrainer.
+  - **Conclusion:** He only provided generic advice.
+The path remains blocked.
+Hypothesis is DEBUNKED.
+- **Violet City Gatehouse Warp - Investigation Conclusion:**
+  - **Status:** Currently impassable.
+  - **Summary:** All simple hypotheses for activating the warp at (39, 24) and (39, 25) have been tested and have failed.
+This includes entering from multiple directions, moving between the two warp tiles, and attempting to interact from an adjacent tile.
+Repeated position hallucinations have compromised testing, but the consistent failure suggests an unknown condition is blocking this path.
+  - **New Plan:** I am abandoning this route and will now pivot to exploring all unseen areas of Violet City, starting with the west side.
+This path is a confirmed dead end for now.

+### Sprout Tower
-### Sprout Tower 1F Pathing Failure Investigation
+- **Sprout Tower 1F Pathing Failure Investigation:**
   - **Hypothesis:** The `find_path_to_target` tool was broken because it failed to find a path to the Sage at (3, 5).
   - **Test:** Added a debug print to visualize the tool's internal traversability grid.
   - **Conclusion:** The tool is working correctly.
 The debug grid confirmed that a solid wall at x=4 divides the first floor into two unreachable sections.
 My fundamental understanding of the map was incorrect.
 The Sage at (3, 5) is unreachable from the eastern side of the tower.
 - **1F Investigation:**
   - **Hypothesis:** Defeating the Sage on 2F would change the dialogue of the Sage at (7, 4) on 1F.
   - **Test:** Spoke to the Sage at (7, 4) after returning from 2F.
   - **Conclusion:** Dialogue was unchanged.
 Hypothesis is DEBUNKED.
 - **1F - Secret Path Investigation:**
   - **Hypothesis:** Defeating SAGE CHOW made the wall at (4, 6) passable.
   - **Test:** Attempted to walk right from (3, 6) into the wall at (4, 6).
   - **Conclusion:** Movement was blocked.
 The wall is still solid.
 Hypothesis is DEBUNKED.

-### Violet Mart Investigation
+- **Sprout Tower 1F - Re-interaction Test:**
-- **Hypothesis:** Talking to the Cooltrainer M at (5, 2) would open the path to the Clerk.
+  - **Hypothesis (from Agent):** Talking to SAGE CHOW again after the battle will cause him to open the path.
-- **Test:** Spoke to the Cooltrainer.
-  - **Conclusion:** He only provided generic advice.
-The path remains blocked.
+  - **Test:** Interacted with SAGE CHOW at (3, 5).
+  - **Conclusion:** The Sage gave flavor dialogue (\"All living beings coexist through cooperation...\").
+The path did not open.
+Hypothesis is DEBUNKED.
+- **1F - Wall Switch Test:**
+  - **Hypothesis (from Agent):** A hidden switch has appeared on the wall at x=4.
+  - **Conclusion:** Systematically pressing 'A' on all adjacent wall segments yielded no results.
+Hypothesis is DEBUNKED.
+- **1F - Interactable Object Test:**
+  - **Hypothesis (from Agent):** An object in the western section became interactable after defeating SAGE CHOW.
+  - **Conclusion:** Attempted to interact with pillars at (3,8) and (2,8).
+No interaction occurred.
+Hypothesis is DEBUNKED.
+- **1F - Hidden Item & Floor Switch Tests:**
+  - **Hypothesis (from Agent):** A hidden item or switch appeared in the western section after defeating SAGE CHOW.
+  - **Conclusion:** Systematically interacting with the floor and the Sage's original tile yielded no results.
 Hypothesis is DEBUNKED.
 - **Pillar Puzzle Tests (2F):**
   - **Hypothesis 4 (Agent):** Defeating the Sage on 2F triggered a new event or NPC on 1F.
 (DEBUNKED)
   - **Hypothesis 5 (Agent):** One of the southern wall tiles of the central pillar is an interactable switch.
 (DEBUNKED)